 Sear Engagement

-The sear mechanisms show the most advanced engineering differences between these platforms.
-The P320 uses a dual-sear system with multiple engagement surfaces, featuring a lower initial sear shelf with a secondary catch as backup safety.
+The P320 uses a dual-sear system, featuring a lower initial sear shelf with a secondary catch as backup safety.
 This creates redundant safety mechanisms where the sear and striker safety lever engage different portions of the striker assembly.

 The P365 uses a single-channel sear housing with a deeper sear ledge for better engagement security.
 The sear has a secondary “foot” behind the primary engagement surface, creating a traditional backup system that makes accidental striker disengagement much more difficult.